-One squad member he has struggled to see eye-to-eye with, however, is Luke Shaw.
+One squad member he has struggled to see eye-to-eye with since his arrival at Old Trafford, however, is Luke Shaw.

-The mercurial left-back has seemingly been fighting a losing battle to win back Mourinho’s admiration after the manager publicly criticised his attitude and application, raising major question marks over his future.
+The mercurial left-back has been fighting a losing battle to win Mourinho’s admiration, with the manager often publicly criticising his attitude, application and talent.

-Now the pair’s relationship has reportedly broken down beyond repair, with Shaw believing that there is no way back into the first team at Old Trafford.
+The pair’s relationship has reportedly broken down beyond repair, with Shaw feeling victimised and bullied.
+It appears there is no way to save his Manchester United career.

 Back in April, Mourinho castigated Shaw for a perceived lack of ambition.